I’ve been bathing my dogs for decades and I have the back to prove it!

-Then I tried the power washer in the Booster Bath itself but the ledge where the dog gets in is too shallow.
+Then I tried the power washer in the dog bath tub itself but the ledge where the dog gets in is too shallow.
 UGH again!!

 But….
 There is a way that works for me.
 I hope you try it.

-Only put the two front legs on the booster bath and place each on top of overturned 5 gal buckets.
-That lifts the Booster Bath further.
+Only put the two front legs on the dog bath tub and place each on top of overturned 5 gal buckets.
+That lifts the dog bath tub further.
 The trick is to stack overturned buckets so the bottom of the bath eventually sits flat on the edge of your utility sink with the discharge hose inside.